ESP32 Power Consumption & Sleep Modes [All Variants]

 • Maximum Modem Sleep: In maximum modem sleep mode, the ESP32 wakes up every listen interval to receive a beacon.
 Broadcast data may be lost because the ESP32 may have been in sleep mode at DTIM time.
 If listen interval is longer, more power is saved but broadcast data is more likely to be lost.

 The ESP32 Light Sleep Mode is very similar to the Modem Sleep Mode.
-However, the only difference is that in light sleep mode, the CPUs are stalled (clock-gated) as well as most of the RAM, and the digital peripherals.
-Their supply voltage is also reduced in order to save more power.
+However, the only difference is that in light sleep mode, the CPUs are stalled (clock-gated) as well as most of the RAM and the digital peripherals.
+Their supply voltage is also reduced to save more power.

 Wake-Up Latency in ESP32 Light Sleep Mode is: less than 1ms